 3 Things I Wish I Didn’t Sell & 3 Things I Love to Sell

-The Top Three Things I Wish I Didn’t Sell
+The Best Products to Sell Online and the Things I Wish I Didn’t Sell

 Item Number Two: Measure Twice, Order Once

-Great question!
-After selling lots, and lots, and LOTS of products, I found out the things I wish I didn’t sell.
-However, I also discovered the kinds of things that I love to sell and that my customers always love to buy.
+Fortunately, however, after selling lots, and lots, and LOTS of products, I do know the kinds of things that I love to sell and that my customers always love to buy.

 Love to Sell Number One: Small Stuff That Packs a Big Punch

 Not only do smalls often sell well, but they’re also a dream to ship.
 I’ve sold about 98 million (okay, that might be an exaggeration) rolls of washi tape, for example.
 Trust me when I say that being able to toss those 2” rolls into a poly shipper and get them out the door is fast and easy.